 We all know that exercise is important.
-Did you know that a simple walk around the neighborhood provides so many health benefits?
+Did you know that a simple walk around the neighborhood provides many health benefits?
 Strong bones, less anxiety, and lymphatic cleansing are just a few of the many benefits of walking.
-Understanding how to increase your walking speed and implement these tips will help push your body into a moderate aerobic exercise.
+Understanding how to increase your walking speed and implement these tips will help push your body into moderate aerobic exercise.
 Let’s look at more reasons why increasing your walking speed is beneficial to your health.

 Walking is one of the safest exercises that you can do.
-It doesn’t require any equipment or a gym membership and with a pair of good shoes, you can increase your daily exercise and prevent obesity and disease.
+It doesn’t require any equipment or a gym membership, and with a pair of good shoes, you can increase your daily exercise and prevent obesity and disease.

-An article on the effects of physical activity on adult obesity that was published by The National Library of Medicine states: “Our key results show that participation in leisure-time physical activity exceeding 1.5 kcal/kg per day (i.e., at least 30 min of walking) reduces BMI by about 0.11-0.14 points in males and 0.20 points in females relative to physically inactive counterparts.”
+An article on the effects of physical activity on adult obesity published by The National Library of Medicine states: “Our key results show that participation in leisure-time physical activity exceeding 1.5 kcal/kg per day (i.e., at least 30 min of walking) reduces BMI by about 0.11-0.14 points in males and 0.20 points in females relative to physically inactive counterparts.”

-A two-year study conducted by The Honolulu Heart Program to determine the effects of walking on coronary heart disease in elderly men found that men who walked less than .25 miles per day had a two-fold increased risk of developing coronary heart disease versus those who walked more than 1.25 miles per day.
+A two-year study conducted by The Honolulu Heart Program to determine the effects of walking on coronary heart disease in older men found that men who walked less than .25 miles per day had a two-fold increased risk of developing coronary heart disease versus those who walked more than 1.25 miles per day.

-We are all aware of bone health as we age, but did you know that walking can improve your bone health?
+We are all aware of bone health as we age, but did you know that walking can improve bone health?
 A study determining risk factors for hip fracture in women found that maintaining body weight and walking for exercise were two factors that helped in reducing hip fractures.

 So, we now know that increasing your walking speed increases energy, improves heart health, burns calories, prevents obesity, and improves bone health.
 But, you may be wondering how to increase walking speed.
-Here are a few tips for safely increasing your speed a little at a time.
+Here are a few tips for safely increasing your pace a little at a time.

 Our 5-Minute Barre series on YouTube can help you with your posture!
 Watch below and subscribe to our YouTube channel for more fitness videos.

 Finding a lightweight shoe with adequate cushion is important when choosing a shoe for brisk walking.
 Also, look for one that provides adequate flexibility.
-Balance is key here though, because a shoe that is too stiff may cause foot pain and lack of mobility, but a shoe that bends too much may not provide the support that you need.
+Balance is key here, though, because a shoe that is too stiff may cause foot pain and lack of mobility, but a shoe that bends too much may not provide the support that you need.
 Visiting a knowledgeable shoe department can be very beneficial.